zachpino/mixed-reality-storytelling/week07/README.md

 ```

+Switch the script to reflect the appropriate name of your animated model and its animations.

 Make sure the animations are setup correctly in the *Animation Component*, and that the *Capsule Collider* is sized-appropriately to the model.
 Connect everything together in the *Event Trigger* settings.

 -----